Posts Categorised: Field

 • there must be a diversion as the dog returns from any retrieve

-• test is completed in one day
+• the test is completed in one day

 Test distances are similar